dkvz/dorade-noframework-blog/README.md

 ## TODO

-* The backend seems to be missing "order" for shorts.
+* Does the backend really remove HTML from comments?
+Got to check that.
 * Disable the source maps in production or check that the -p flag does that.
 * I need to put my robot / IE loadmore button.
 * Layout info for articles and shorts could be a variable.